Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-11-tools.md

 one that will still exist in some form or other in ten, twenty years, maybe more, on which you and your successors shall be working for all that time and beyond.
-This project won't be written once, run once, then thrown away, but will have to be continuously deployed, maintained and updated:
+This project won't be written once, run once, then thrown away, but will have to be continuously deployed, maintained, updated, each part of it rewritten many times over its life time:

   * to respond to the changing demands of an ever changing world,
   * to interface with a moving set of external systems,